 Depending on your current and future requirements for commercial invoices, you could do one of the following:

-- Make Commercial Invoices as a daily or weekly task – then don’t waste time doing this manually, sign-up to a system such as EdgeCTP, because with it you’ll create Commercial Invoices in seconds rather than 10s of minutes or hours.
-EdgeCTP also has multi-user modes, so different people can create commercial invoices, whilst others can authorise them (all electronically).
-Another added benefit of EdgeCTP is that the Commercial Invoice can use as a basis for generating other related documents such as Packing Lists; Standard Shipping Notes; Certificates of Origin etc., all without needing to re-type and with just one click – now that’s insanely efficient, so don’t waste your business life cobbling things separately, use a Combined Trading Platform (CTP) like EdgeCTP today.
+- Make CI as a daily or weekly task – then don’t waste time doing this manually, sign-up to a system such as EdgeCTP, because with it you’ll create Commercial Invoices in seconds rather than 10s of minutes or hours.
+EdgeCTP also has multi-user modes, so different people can create commercial invoices, whilst others can authorize them (all electronically).
+Another added benefit of EdgeCTP is that the CI can use as a basis for generating other related documents such as Packing Lists; Standard Shipping Notes; Certificates of Origin etc., all without needing to re-type and with just one click – now that’s insanely efficient, so don’t waste your business life cobbling things separately, use a Combined Trading Platform (CTP) like EdgeCTP today.

 Where can I get a Commercial Invoice blank form?

-Sign-up to EdgeCTP and let the system help you generate paper and electronic versions, just remember to use the free 30-day trial to see how you get on first.
+Sign-up to EdgeCTP and let the system help you generate paper and electronic versions, just remember to use the free 14-day trial to see how you get on first.